Admission to the Transition to Associate Degree Nursing Program

-Olympic College offers a four-quarters plus 1 course curriculum designed to prepare qualified men and women to become Registered Nurses.
+Olympic College offers a five-quarter curriculum designed to prepare qualified individuals to become Registered Nurses.
 The curriculum is approved by the Washington State Nursing Care Quality Assurance Commission (www.doh.wa.gov/hsqa/Professions/Nursing), and is accredited by the Accreditation Commission for Education in Nursing (www.acenursing.org).
 The Program includes a balance of general education courses, nursing theory, and nursing practice.
 Following acceptance, most students will complete the program in four academic quarters.
 A minimum 2.2 (80%) grade point must be earned in each TADN course.
 Graduates are prepared for employment as Registered Nurses in home health care, hospitals, long-term care, and community-based care agencies.
 The graduate of the TADN/ADN Program will receive the Associate in Technical Arts Degree which qualifies the candidate (for eligibility) to take the NCLEX examination for licensure as a Registered Nurse.
 The license permits the nurse to use the legal title of Registered Nurse in the State of Washington.

 - Uniforms, including regulation shoes, laboratory coat, name pin, Olympic College patch for uniform and laboratory coat, and Nursing Skills laboratory packets;

 - Wristwatch with sweep second hand and stethoscope;

 - NCLEX-RN fee;